DUI: An Overview

 If the suspension is not rescinded and the driver is a first offender as defined above, he or she may apply for a Monitored Device Driving Permit (MDDP) from the date of entry of the statutory summary suspension.
 If the person is not a first offender, then he or she may apply for a Restricted Driving Permit (RDP) through a hearing with the Illinois Secretary of State.

-Generally, in Illinois, a DUI charge is a Class A misdemeanor punishable by 364 days in the county jail and/or a fine not to exceed $2,500.00 plus statutory costs.
+Generally, in Illinois, DUI is charged as a Class A misdemeanor, punishable by a maximum of 364 days in county jail and a fine not to exceed $2,500.00 plus statutory court costs.
 In certain situations, a DUI may be charged as a felony.
 A felony is defined as any offense, which carries as a penalty a period of incarceration in excess of 364 days.